-112. What are your biggest Christmas (or other holiday) traditions as a family?
+112. What are your biggest Christmas (or other holidays) traditions as a family?

 113. If we got a(nother) pet, what would you want to get?

 114. Do you ever dream about me?
-Is there an embarrassing dream you’ve never told me?
+Is there an embarrassing dream you’ve never told me about?

 115. What are some of the most attractive traits a person can have?